Insurance Companies Say No to New York Small Group Health Insurance Exchange Plans

 The issue with that is, that the lower the enrollment is for a small group plan, the more expensive it is for the company to offer.
 Especially now with such a limited selection of small group plans available in New York State, there is much less incentive for health insurance companies to compete on prices.

-Of course then they would be subject the financial penalty under the ACA’s individual mandate, but that’s only $95 for 2014.
-When you’re making minimum wage and working 30 or 40 hours a week, are you really going to want to give up half of your paycheck just to have health insurance, and still have a few thousand dollar deductible to deal with?
+Of course, they would be subject to the financial penalty under the ACA’s mandate, but that’s only $95 for 2014.
+When you’re making minimum wage and working 30 or 40 hours a week, are you going to want to give up half of your paycheck just to have health insurance, and still have a few thousand dollar deductibles to deal with?
 It’s just not realistic that the majority of service sector employees are going to do this.

 Something else is that the employer mandate does not require that businesses cover health insurance costs for their workers’ families.
 They only need to worry about the worker being covered.
 So if an employee enrolls in a plan themselves, the business is likely paying for some of that premium, but if they added their spouse and children to the plan, the worker would be responsible for paying the full premium for each additional member.